ecrucru/anticrux/README.md

 If your opponent is weak, you can turn off this option and you will be able to make higher damages if the chance is on your side.

 Concluding the game with this option is particularly hard.
 That's why the option is silently turned off in some cases.

-- **AntiCrux.options.ai.bestStaticScore**

-When the algorithm has to choose between several positions having the same deep valuation, this option picks the move having the best immediate valuation.

-The opponent may be discouraged in the short term by this killing move, even if it doesn't change a lot for the next turns.

-The option reduces the randoness of the game.

 - **AntiCrux.options.ai.opportunistic**